pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 A link is a piece of road connecting two intersections or connecting an intersection to the boundary of the traffic network.
 If we think of the traffic network as a directed graph, "link" is another name for a directed edge.
 Each link may have several incoming turns from other links, and several outgoing turns to other links.
-Each turn has some number of lanes (for simplicity we assume that the number of lanes does not change throughout the link).
+Each turn has some number of incoming lanes, which affects its saturation flow rate (for simplicity we assume that the number of lanes does not change throughout the link).
+The number of lanes on the link is equal to the sum of the number of lanes over all of its outgoing turns.

 The van den Berg - Lin - Xi (BLX) model is a traffic flow model that strikes a good balance between simplicity and detail.
 The model operates in discrete time-steps of equal duration (although in principle the duration